Everything You Need to Know About the WordPress Robots.txt File

 Do you use an SEO plugin for ranking that offers robots.txt?
 Hence, there is no need to worry.
 A robots.txt file can still get created, and edited by using SFTP.
 Follow these steps:

 - Make a blank file named “robots.txt” using any text editor and save it.

 - Upload this file to the root folder of your site while you are connected to your site via SFTP.

 - You can now use STFP to make changes and edit your robots.txt file.
 You can also upload new versions of the file if you wish.

 Deciding What to Put in Your Robots.txt File

 Now that you have a physical robots.txt file, you can tweak and edit it as per your requirements.
-Let’s look at what you can do by using this file!
-We’ve already talked about how robots.txt is useful for controlling the interaction between bots and your site.
-We’ll now discuss the two core commands that are required to accomplish this.
+Let us look at what you can do by using this file.
+We have already talked about the importance of robots.txt in controlling bots and your site.
+Now, we will discuss the two core commands that get required to do this.

 - The goal of the User-agent control is to target particular bots.
 This command will help you create a rule that applies to one search engine but not to another.
 Bots use user-agents to identify themselves.

 - The Disallow command enables you to keep robots from accessing specific areas of your site.

 Furthermore, there is another command called Allow.
 The command comes in use when you disallow access to a folder and its sub-folders.
 Yet, you want to allow access to a specific folder out of these.
 Keep in mind that all the content on your website get markedwith “Allow” by default.
 Thus, when adding rules, the first thing you should do is to state the user-agent to which the rule will apply.
 Then, state the regulations that will put it in place using the allow and disallow functions.